MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 The *focus-in-event* signal will be emitted when the keyboard focus enters the *widget*'s window.

-To receive this signal, the **Gnome::Gtk3::Window** associated to the widget needs to enable the **Gnome::Gtk3::DK-FOCUS-CHANGE-MASK** mask.
+To receive this signal, the **Gnome::Gtk3::Window** associated to the widget needs to enable the `GDK-FOCUS-CHANGE-MASK` mask.

 Returns: `True` to stop other handlers from being invoked for the event. `False` to propagate the event further.